buccaneerai/bottlenose/docs/packages/rxstats/Guides/WarmStarts.md

 **Resuming a calculation that stopped due to a fatal exception**.
 Let's give you the benefit of the doubt and assume your code is always perfect and bug-free...
 Even then, software will eventually find ways to fail.
 Perhaps there was a hardware fault due to an unexpected [Dalek](https://en.wikipedia.org/wiki/Dalek) invasion.
 It's nice to be able to recover when this sort of thing happens.
 The warm start technique creates an opportunity to restart a pipeline where it left off, assuming that the intermittant results are cached somewhere.
 If you're using a database, you can often just restart the calculation at the index (or timestamp) you left off at.

 **Aggregating results from multiple streams**.
 Warm start values can often be aggregated from multiple streams and then used to calculate a single result.
 For example, suppose an application is collecing metrics from three users and the goal is to combine aggregates from each user into a single value that represents the aggregate of all three event streams.
-Some `rxjs-stats` operators support this type of aggregation.
+Some `rxstats` operators support this type of aggregation.
 (The operators that support this functionality have code examples in their documentation.)